martinjvickers/MetaPred2CS/README.md

   Download the complete FASTA (canonical) fasta file from this URL. http://www.uniprot.org/uniprot/?query=taxonomy:2

   This will download a fasta.gz file (uniprot-taxonomy%3A2.fasta.gz).
 Uncompress, create a BLAST database and copy to the correct location.
 Ensure that the name of the BLAST database is titled Uniprot_bacteria.
+This is a very large file, 6.1GB.

   ```
   gunzip uniprot-taxonomy%3A2.fasta.gz